xmrbrz/edx-platform/docs/en_us/platform_api/source/mobile/course_info.rst

 ##################################################
-Platform Mobile Course Information API Module
+EdX Platform Mobile Course Information API Module
 ##################################################

-This page describes how to use the platform mobile course information API to:
+This page describes how to use the edX Platform Mobile Course Information API
+to:

 * `Get Course Updates`_
 * `Get Course Handouts`_